-The materials presented in the Journal Articles section are peer-reviewed essays written by scholars and experts in the field.
-Journal Articles follow a "big questions" approach that examines major issues in a topic area—issues that all students may well encounter in their introductory work.
+The materials presented in the Scholarship section are written by scholars and experts in the field.
+The Scholarship essays follow a "big questions" approach that examines major issues in a topic area—issues that all students may well encounter in their introductory work.
 By and large, these essays take a position on an issue that has no easy answer.
 The intention is to bolster critical thinking skills by showing a spectrum of approaches to an issue and allowing students to begin to appreciate the inherent complexities of these big questions as they start to formulate their own views.
-Journal Articles have two goals: 1) to provide informative, thesis-driven, and peer-reviewed essays from multiple perspectives on topics that are mainstays of community college and undergraduate paper assignments, and 2) to model effective essay writing.
-Our expert authors are asked to craft well-reasoned arguments from their particular points of view.
-As a result, these pieces can be challenging, even controversial.
+The Scholarship essays have two goals: 1) to provide informative and thesis-driven essays from multiple perspectives or with different approaches on topics that are mainstays of community college and undergraduate paper assignments, and 2) to model effective essay writing.
+These essays can be challenging, even controversial.
 The opinions represented do not necessarily reflect the opinions of ABC-CLIO staff.

 Please contact us if you have further questions about our policies: email@example.com.

 Developed with the guidance of African American librarians and subject specialists, The African American Experience is the widest ranging and easiest-to-use online database collection on African American history and culture.

 The American Mosaic: The African American Experience Team